-- > A VPN is a logical channel between two endpoints. - A site-to-site VPN is a "network-to-network" virtual connection. - A site-to-site IPsec VPN is a permanent secure virtual channel between two sites - Each having one or more networks.
+- A VPN is a logical channel between two endpoints. - A site-to-site VPN is a "network-to-network" virtual connection. - VPNs do not necessarily include authentication or encryption. - If we need such features, we use IPsec VPNs - A site-to-site IPsec VPN is a permanent secure virtual channel between two sites, each having one or more networks.